jessiejia0809/truman/docs/setting-up-truman/defining-your-simulation/frequently-asked-questions.md

 To do this, you will need to run the script **updatePassword.js,** which connects to the database defined in the **.env** file, finds the right user, and updates their password.

 To run this script, enter in the terminal/command prompt from the root directory of your project: `node updatePassword.js <email> <password>` .
-Replace <email> and <password> with the email associated with the desired account and the new password (for example: `node updatePassword.js johndoe@gmail.com 12345`).
+Replace &lt;email&gt; and &lt;password&gt; with the email associated with the desired account and the new password (for example: `node updatePassword.js johndoe@gmail.com 12345`).

 Ensure that that you run this command on your server if the account you are changing the password to is for your _deployed_ application (so that it finds and changes the account in the right database).